Himangi-Malik/Himangi-Malik/README.md

 ### Hi there 👋 I am Himangi Malik

 I am pursuing my BTech in Electronics and Communication Engineering from Dr B.R.
 Ambedkar National Institute of Technology, Jalandhar (NITJ).
-I love creating things and programming is the my preferred tool💖 I consider contributing to open source as a privilege and hope to make valuable contributions that make a real difference! 😄 😄
+I love creating things and programming is my preferred tool💖 I consider contributing to open source as a privilege and hope to make valuable contributions that make a real difference! 😄 😄